kurlinz/Dockerized-python-app_and_github-workflow/README.md

 * Create a new secret named DOCKERHUB_USERNAME and your Docker ID as value.

 * Create a new Personal Access Token (PAT) for Docker Hub.
-You can name this token clockboxci.
+You can name it anything.

 * Add the PAT as a second secret in your GitHub repository, with the name DOCKERHUB_TOKEN.